intel/nauta/docs/installation-and-configuration/Installer_System_Requirements/ISR.md

     - libffi-dev
     - libssl-dev
     - sshpass
-  * Helm 2.9.1 (version of a Helm client _must be_ the same as Helm server used by the platform)
+  * Helm 2.9.1 (the version of a Helm client _must be_ the same as Helm server used by the platform)

 ## Next Steps: Target Host Requirements